-Eleanor Saitta is a hacker, designer, artist, writer, and barbarian.
-She makes a living and a vocation of understanding how complex systems operate and redesigning them to work, or at least fail, better.
+Eleanor Saitta is also a hacker, designer, artist, writer, and barbarian.
+She makes a living and a vocation of understanding how complex systems and stories operate and redesigning them to work, or at least fail, better.
 Her work is transdisciplinary, using everything from electronics, software, and paint to social rules and words as media with which to explore and shape our interactions with the world.
-Her focuses include the seamless integration of technology into the lived experience, the humanity of objects and the built environment, and systemic resilience and conviviality.
+Her focuses include the integration of technology into the lived experience, the humanity of objects and the built environment, and systemic resilience and conviviality.

 Saitta is a co-founder and developer for Trike an open source threat modeling methodology and tool which partially automates the art of security analysis and has contributed to the Briar/Bramble and Mailpile secure messaging projects.
 She's on the advisory boards of the Freedom of the Press Foundation, the International Modern Media Institute, and the Calyx Institute, all organizations that look at freedom in the media and security online.

 Eleanor is a regular speaker at conferences, universities, and other institutions.
 Past venues include O'Reilly Velocity, KiwiCon, Toorcon, the CCC Congress, Transmediale, Knutepunk, Arse Electronic, Columbia, Harvard, Yale, the London ICA, and the Creative Time Summit.
 She is now only partially nomadic, and mostly lives in Helsinki, Finland, but can often be seen in London and New York.
 Online she lives at http://dymaxion.org and on Twitter as @dymaxion.